 Winter: My resignation?

 Irwin: You're a disgrace, Colonel.
 A disgrace to the uniform.
 You should not be allowed to retain your command.

 Winter: Well, then, I guess I'd better go pack.

 Irwin: I think you should.

-Winter: Tell me, Mr. Irwin.
-What's to stop me from simply placing you in the HOLE for say six months?
+Winter: Tell me, Mr. Irwin, what's to stop me from just placing you in the HOLE, for say six months?